US Federal Agency Cybersecurity

 The Raspberry Pi supports a variety of payloads and scripts.
 Once mounted on, the device can perform Network Packet sniffing.
 Used mainly for reconnaissance purposes.
 Some more advance payloads include an easy to use 802.1x bypassing module which helps the attacker overcome various MAC authentication procedures used by some of the NAC vendors.
-Exfiltration of data from the Raspberry Pi can easily be done by connecting a mass storage device to it, use its on board WiFi capabilities or, for more covert operations, a dedicated USB-Wireless Dongle (non-WiFi) can be used, making its detection more difficult.
+Exfiltration of data from the Raspberry Pi can easily be done by connecting a mass storage device to it, use its on board WiFi capabilities, or for more covert operations, a dedicated USB-Wireless Dongle (non-WiFi) can be used, making its detection more difficult.

 The Federal Agency Security Breach Audit